30stomercury/ungram-tokenization/README.md

 ## Unigram tokenization in C++

-This is an implementation of unigram tokenization in C++ (for fun).
+This is a minimal, clean implementation of unigram tokenization in C++ (for fun).
 In particular, it doesn't treat whitespace as a delimiter between text segments.

 More details can be found in the original paper:
 - [Subword Regularization: Improving Neural Network Translation Models with Multiple Subword Candidates](https://aclanthology.org/P18-1007/)